RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/rlto_AddBehaviorRLTType.md

 <AddBehaviorRLT behavior="(string)" />
 ```

--   behavior: Behavior string.
+-   **behavior**: Behavior string.
 These are protocol-specific.
 Consult the protocol documentation for if it responds to behavior strings.

 ---